Improving Transportation Safety

 - Includes “Fix-it-First” policies and reforms to prioritize investments for much needed repairs and to improve the safety of highways and bridges, subways and bus services, with particular attention to improving roads and bridges in rural and tribal areas.

 The GROW AMERICA Act will improve truck and bus safety.
-Truck- and bus-related crashes are on the rise, killing 3,921 truck and car drivers and passengers in 2012.
+Truck- and bus-related crashes are on the rise, killing 4,251 people in 2013.
 The GROW AMERICA Act will take steps to improve truck and bus safety by:

 - Streamlining the federal truck- and bus-safety grant programs to provide more flexibility for States to take fast action to address regional and evolving truck- and bus-safety issues; and